pfheatwole/thesis/source/paraglider_canopies.rst

    Global pitching coefficient vs angle of attack.

-This is the global pitching coefficient, which includes contributions from both the section pitching coefficients and the the aerodynamic forces.
+This is the global pitching coefficient, which includes contributions from both the section pitching coefficients and the aerodynamic forces.
+The VLM estimate appears to be using the wrong reference point, but it isn't clear from the program documentation what the error might be.
+The results are left here for completeness and to highlight the uncertainty in how the VLM was applied.

 .. figure:: figures/paraglider/belloc/CL_vs_CD.*